 Congratulations!
 Your first Instagram ad is now up and running.
 But don’t think it’s over just yet.
 Keep a close eye on your post all throughout the promotion, to monitor how users engage with it.
 Don’t hesitate to pause the promotion and tweak the caption in order to optimize the results.
 Monitoring is also crucial, because it will help you improve for your next campaign.
 You’ll access all the stats you need, from the number of engagements to the reach and money spent, right in the Facebook Ads Manager.

 Note that your ad will create an influx of traffic to your page, that will benefit the rest of your posts.
 So make sure to follow up with a series of excellent organic posts, to keep your new followers excited.
-You’re in luck, because we have the 7 best tips to optimize your Instagram page, just waiting for you.

 Step 5: Be patient